nivertech/github-backup/README.md

 Then the next pass will download metadata from each fork.
 This is stored into a branch named "github".
 Each fork gets a directory in there, like `linus_divemonitor`.
 Inside the directory there will be some files, like `linus_divemonitor/watchers`.
-There maybe be further directories, like for comments: `linus_divemonitor/comments/1`.
+There may be further directories, like for comments: `linus_divemonitor/comments/1`.

 You can follow the commits to the github branch to see what information